 Above: The A.R.C.
 Type 12 set sitting on the seat for some VHF mobile range tests from Mt Diablo.
 It was driving a 5/8 wave vertical whip on 144.450 Mc to two other stations running USMC MAW sets in a portable configuration.
 One in San Francisco, the other at the Suisun Mothball fleet across the river.
 When the APRS repeaters were not transmitting, good comms over the 25 and 15 mile LOS paths.
 APRS digital signals completely obliterated the receivers when they came on 144.390 Mc.
 (All VHF signals are strong up here – the dashboard altimeter indicates my elevation here was 2760 feet AMSL.)
 Too bad, otherwise a very viable radio network.
 And they sound great as well!
 As expected, the receivers slope-detect FM signals quite well too.

 I am using a correct receiver panel from an aircraft that provides the tuning dial and “sensitivity” control.
+(There are at least 28 different system control panels available for this versatile, modular set.)
 I don’t have a transmitter panel so I built a temporary, functional replacement shown here.
 I have since added a second toggle switch so I can turn off the transmitter filaments when just receiving – to save battery power when necessary.
 This panel includes a switch to select any of 6 installed transmit crystals although I currently have only one – 144.450 MC.
 That 20 Amp fuse may sound excessive for a 12 VDC system – it is, but is needed to handle the startup surge of the dyno.
 It is the correct rating for an aircraft-installed 12 volt system.

 In the above photo I have a dynamotor installed on the receiver which is actually from an HF Command Set receiver.
 Its output is only 220 VDC but it works OK.
-I have since gotten the correct D-10A Dyno from my buddy.
+I have since gotten the correct 14 volt D-10A Dyno from my buddy.
+(There is also a 28 VDC input dyno available.)
 I am probably going to install this set in the Bronco using the remote control panels and the spline shaft for receiver tuning.
 Just need to find a place for it although it is kind of handy to use as a portable as well.
 Fun radio, sounds great.